zacharyr0th/website/public/articles/web-2.md

 ---
-title: 'Web 2'
+title: 'Web 2.0'
-date: '2022-07-16'
+date: '2022-09-02'
 image:
-  src: '/misc/placeholder.webp'
+  src: '/images/placeholder.webp'
-  alt: 'Web 2'
+  alt: 'Web 2.0'
-description: 'Content Creation Networks'
+description: 'The Read-Write Web'
 category: 'technology'
-tags: ['crypto']
+tags: ['web']
 takeaways:
-  - 'Web 2 (2004-Present) transformed the internet into a user-generated content platform, leading to the rise of powerful intermediaries controlling digital distribution channels.'
-  - 'The Crisis phase (post-9/11) brought significant changes including the rise of big tech, political polarization, and a shift in how people consume information online.'
-  - 'Technology bubbles, while often criticized, play a significant role in technological adoption by demonstrating potential to the masses, as seen with e-commerce and crypto.'
+  - 'Web 2.0 evolved from static web pages to dynamic, interactive social platforms that allowed users to both consume and create content.'
+  - 'This era introduced the attention economy, where user data became the product sold to advertisers, creating powerful centralized platforms at the expense of user privacy.'
 ---

 In Web 1, we broke down the cultural and generational context of how the infrastructure for the modern Internet came to be and how it set in motion the innovations that led to Web 2 and 3.